• Skip to primary navigation

 To build a AVC Automatic Volume Control Circuit following steps are required for connection:

-Op Amp A1 as Buffer for Input:
+Op-Amp A1 as Buffer for Input:

 Diodes D1 and D2:

-• Connect the D1 and D2 diodes.
+• Diodes D1 and D2 must be joined together.

 Trimmer P1: